JorgeLGonzalez/dungeon_crawl_p2p/README.md

   - [x] center the whole thing
   - [x] experiment using UI instead of sprites/transforms
 - [ ] tool tips to show monster name and health
+  - [ ] only show when monster is in player's FOV
+  - [ ] Do we want to show current health on monster or max?
 - [ ] map revealer
 - [ ] zoom in/out
   - [ ] HUD should not change.
 Does this mean a different camera or?